If you want to brighten up your day, bake up some of the best lemon bars ever.

 Preheat the oven to 350 degrees

-Bake the crust for 15 to 20 minutes, until lightly browned.
+Bake the crust for 20 minutes, until lightly browned.
 Let cool on a wire rack.

 Are you a lemon lover?
 What are your favorite lemon recipes?
 Share them with me in the comment section and find a few more recipes below.
 Make sure you sign up for my weekly emails and receive a free Baking Ingredient Comparison Chart.